Huldufólk: Recent incidents

 During road construction in Kópavogur in 1971, a bulldozer broke down.
 The driver placed the blame on elves living in a large rock.
 Despite locals not having been aware of any elves living in the rock, newspapers ran with the story, thus starting the myth that Icelandic road construction was often impeded by elves.

 In 1982, 150 Icelanders went to the NATO base in Keflavík to look for "elves who might be endangered by American Phantom jets and AWACS reconnaissance planes."
 In 2004, Alcoa had to have a government expert certify that their chosen building site was free of archaeological sites, including ones related to huldufólk folklore, before they could build an aluminium smelter in Iceland.
 In 2011, elves/huldufólk were believed by some to be responsible for an incident in Bolungarvík where rocks rained down on residential streets.

 In 2013, proposed road construction from the Álftanes peninsula to the Reykjavík suburb of Garðabær, was stopped because elf supporters and environmental groups protested, stating that the road would destroy the habitat of elves and local cultural beliefs.
 According to G Pétur Matthíasson, head of communication at the Icelandic Road and Coastal Administration, "[one of the protesters] was interested in this one big rock that was in the line of the road.
 We then look at it, not through believing in elves, but believing that elves or hidden people are part of our cultural heritage.
 We looked at this big rock formation and saw that it was unique, and decided that because we could move [the road], we would try to do that.”

-In 2013, in Reykjavik, construction on a road was halted because a group of protesters showed up, included people who believed that the construction would "disturb the habitat of elves that live among the rocks."
+In 2013, in Reykjavik, construction on a road was halted because a group of protesters showed up, including people who believed that the construction would "disturb the habitat of elves that live among the rocks."

 Intentions

 In her book, Icelandic Folktales and Legends, Jacqueline Simpson says that Elves, "can do both good and evil, and both in the highest degree."

-In Snorri Sturluson's The Prose Edda, the story of "The Beluiling of Gylfi," Elves are described as being either Dark or Light, both in manner and appearance: "That which is called Alfheimer is one, where dwell the peoples called Light Elves; but the Dark-Elves dwell down in the earth, and they are unlike in appearance, but are far more unlike in nature.
+In Snorri Sturluson's The Prose Edda, the story of "The Beguiling of Gylfi," Elves are described as being either Dark or Light, both in manner and appearance: "That which is called Alfheimer is one, where dwell the peoples called Light Elves; but the Dark-Elves dwell down in the earth, and they are unlike in appearance, but are far more unlike in nature.
 The Light-Elves are fairer to look upon than the sun, but the Dark-Elves are blacker than pitch."

 Terry Gunnel argues that the Eddic poem, Völundarkviða, presents elves as having a "Dangerous, supernatural 'otherness'" to them.